pyiron-workshop/pyiron-virtual-workshop-2020/README.md

 Once you've activated the `pyiron_workshop` environment, install the necessary packages using

-`conda install -y -c conda-forge git pyiron nglview lammps nodejs jupyterlab`
+`conda install -y -c conda-forge git pyiron nglview lammps nodejs=13.13.0 jupyterlab`

 If you are using Linux (or Linux subsystem for windows), you can also use SPHINX